 Gazebos - teams may erect small gazebos etc on their team bases, but the areas have a tarmac surface which mustn’t be damaged in any way, for instance by pegs etc. Gazebos may need to be weighted down if the day is windy (bags of compost do that job admirably!).

 Barbecues - teams may use barbecue cooking equipment, providing they are gas - not solid fuel - are suitable for use in the confined space available, located at the back of the Team's Base - used with care - and attended at all times.
 Any team bringing a barbecue will need to satisfy the Rotarian Stewards that they have with them on their team base, a 1kg (min) powder fire extinguisher from the time that the barbecue arrives on site, kept readily accessible.
 Please ensure that barbecuing does not cause annoyance to those on adjacent bases.

 Security - as these areas are all accessible to the public, please arrange for any personal belongings to be looked after.
 To reduce the security risks, it is important that teams monitor their Team Base regularly during the day and that they report any suspicious bags or packages immediately to a Rotarian Steward.

-Rubbish – whilst a small number of wheelie bins may be provided, the amount of rubbish which the teams have generated in the past has caused us real problems, so we are now asking that teams please take ALL their rubbish away with them when they leave at the end of the day.
+Rubbish – No rubbish wheelie bins will be provided, We are again asking that teams please take ALL their rubbish away with them when they leave at the end of the day.
 We will provide some black bags for this purpose, but advise teams to bring their own black bags as well.
 When you depart, Teams are expected to leave their team base areas completely clear and clean!

 Cycles and Dogs - you are welcome to come to the event by bike, but please note we do NOT allow cycles on the riverside bank nor in the Team Base area.
 Also, dogs are not allowed in the Team Base areas; it is not fair to the animals to have them in such a confined environment.